abadid/cmsc424-spring2018/project3/README.md

 ### Assignment Questions

 **Question 1 (.5 pt)**: Consider the following query which finds the number of flights taken by users whose name starts with 'William'.
-Before doing this, make sure to create a new database with the provided `populate-flights-skewed.sql` file, and use that database for all the questions in this assignment.
+Before doing this, make sure to create a new database with the provided `large-skewed.sql` file, and use that database for all the questions in this assignment.
 The `VagrantFile` we have provided already does this.

 ```
 select c.customerid, c.name, count(*)